Can You Beat The Stock Market?

-At Bullseye we believe strongly that intelligent investing requires active monitoring of performance, and basing trading decisions on facts, using tried and tested technical and performance-related indicators to inform, rather than listening to self-appointed social media experts or chat forum trolls.
+At BullsEye Investors we believe strongly that intelligent investing requires active monitoring of the performance of your investments, and basing buy and sell trading decisions on facts, using tried and tested technical and performance-related indicators to inform, rather than listening to self-appointed social media experts or chat forum trolls.

 That is why we view alpha as a key indicator, one which all investors should track no matter whether you are novice or seasoned pro.